Ford Focus (fourth generation): Active

 The Active trim level is a crossover-styled version of the Focus.
 To give a rugged styling to the car, it features bespoke front end design, off-road styled accessories such as black protective wheel arches and rocker claddings and front/rear skid plates.
-The ground clearance also is lifted by 30 mm.
+The ground clearance is also lifted by 30 mm.
 This model is available in hatchback and station wagon body styles.

 In China, the estate model was released in November 2020 with a reworked front fascia and marketed as the Focus Shooting Brake.